-Of course there are always exception this rule.
-But generally speaking I had to learn to purge a lot.
+Of course, there are always exceptions to this rule.
+But generally speaking, I had to learn to purge a lot.

 No matter how small the space even if it’s a tiny corner a bedroom.
 I had to ask myself, did I want to leave that space free and clear or did I want to cram more stuff to store?

 Not to mention how frustrating I used to feel when it was time to do laundry because we had so many clothes to wash.